TERC: A Transfer Entropy Redundancy Criterion for State Variable Selection in Reinforcement Learning: Introduction

 \section{Introduction}

 The choice of an appropriate state representation remains a key design challenge of every Reinforcement Learning (RL) system.
 This process involves finding simplified representations of the information required to learn optimal policies.
 In order to achieve this, various techniques have been proposed \citep{finn2016,laskin2018,gelada2019,stooke2021}.
-However, it is possible to identify a series of issues related to these approaches.
-Firstly, these methods fail to provide a mechanism by which the state's dimensionality can be reduced.
+Nevertheless, several issues can be identified with these approaches.
+Firstly, most of these methods fail to provide a mechanism by which the state's dimensionality can be reduced.
+Notable exceptions include the state-variable selection of \citet{hein2018} and the knockoff approach of \citet{ma2023sequential}.
 Consequently, at the time of deployment, most RL systems process unnecessarily large amounts of data.
 Second, they are used in a black-box fashion, providing no insight into the final form of the simplified representation.
 Finally, they fail to provide a solution for determining the appropriate state history lengths when temporally extended states are required, as demonstrated in \cite{Mnih2015,Pan2017}.
 As a result of these shortcomings, most RL state design applications fall into the realm of intuition-guided heuristics \citep{dean1997,ortiz2018learning,reda2020learning,liu2020state}.
 The use of such \textit{ad hoc} methods results in state representations that incorporate non-informative variables, which might increase the training duration due to Bellman's curse of dimensionality \citep{bellman1959}.
-Otherwise, they may lead to state representations that lack the required information, preventing the agent from learning optimal policies.
+They may also lead to state representations that lack the required information, preventing the agent from learning optimal policies.